Animated stretch preview.

 - 3Scoot closer only if the back of the leg stays comfortable.
 Keep the pelvis heavy and the breath relaxed.

-- 4Hold the stretch for 150 seconds, then release gradually and notice how hamstrings feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how hamstrings feels before repeating or switching sides.

 Scoot closer only if the back of the leg stays comfortable.
 Keep the pelvis heavy and the breath relaxed.